aws-samples/amazon-rekognition-shot-detection-demo-using-segment-api/source/step/README.md

 [Amazon DynamoDB Time To Live (TTL)](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) allows you to define a per-item timestamp to determine when an item is no longer needed.
 This is useful in scenarios where the data is temporary and short-live.
 In this demo, we use Amazon DynamoDB table to temporarily store the **task token** used to communicate back to the AWS Step Functions state machine.
 It is a good fit to configure the data items to expire after certain time.

-The diagram shows table items and attributes of two different states of the shot detection state machine.
+The diagram shows table items and attributes of two different states of the segment detection state machine.

 ![Service Token Table TL](../../deployment/images/service-token-table-ttl.jpg)